Skip to main content

 from System import Int32, String

-# access nested class as attribute of outer class
+# access nested class as an attribute of the outer class

 InnerClassA = TestNestedTypes.InnerClassA